-- (1) Superstructure If the exempt space is located within the superstructure, the exempt space is measured using the same procedures used to measure superstructure tonnage under §69.113. - (2) Between-Deck If the exempt space is located between-deck, the space is measured using the same procedures used for between-deck tonnage under §69.111(c), except that the length of the exempt space is divided into the even number of spaces most equal to the number of spaces into which the between-deck was divided. - (3) Under-Deck If the exempt space is located under-deck, the spaces is measured using the same procedures used for under-deck tonnage under §69.109, except that the length of the exempt space is divided into the even number of spaces most equal to the number of spaces into which the under-deck was divided.
-Use the following procedure to ensure that under-deck water ballast space exemptions reflect only the portions of water ballast spaces that were included in the under-deck volume calculations: - (i) Develop a plan view or side profile, showing the tank stations and the under-deck tonnage stations. - (ii) On this plan view or side profile, lay out zones of influence around each under-deck tonnage station.
-The zones of influence are as follows, depending on the Simpson's first rule multiplier for the associated underdeck tonnage station:
+- (1) Superstructure If the exempt space is located within the superstructure, the exempt space is measured using the same procedures used to measure superstructure tonnage under §69.113. - (2) Between-Deck If the exempt space is located between-deck, the space is measured using the same procedures used for between-deck tonnage under §69.111(c), except that the length of the exempt space is divided into the even number of spaces most equal to the number of spaces into which the between-deck was divided. - (3) Under-Deck If the exempt space is located under-deck, the space is measured using the same procedures used for under-deck tonnage under §69.109, except that the length of the exempt space is divided into the even number of spaces (intervals) most equal to the number of spaces (intervals) into which the under-deck was divided.
+In all cases, the tank's tonnage length is taken as the longitudinal distance between the extreme ends of the tank, exclusive of any portion of the tank fore/aft of the respective under-deck tonnage length termination points.
+Use the following procedure to ensure that under-deck water ballast space exemptions reflect only the portions of water ballast spaces that were included in the under-deck volume calculations.
+In applying this procedure to a tank that consists of a series of contiguous but distinct spaces of varying shapes and sizes, the volume of each distinct space is calculated separately, rather than treating the distinct spaces within the tank as a single tank.

+(i) Show Tank and Under-Deck Stations Develop a plan view or side profile, showing the tank stations and the under-deck tonnage stations.

+(ii) Lay Out Zones of Influence On this plan view or side profile, lay out zones of influence around each under-deck tonnage station.
+The zones of influence are as follows, depending on the Simpson's first rule multiplier for the associated under-deck tonnage station: